 Also known as the stinkless stink bug, koa bugs are endemic to Hawaii, where they are the largest insect on the islands.
 Koa bugs are approximately 1 inch long and can be a variety of colors, although red and green are particularly common.
 They usually live on koa trees and a’ali’i bushes, upon which they feed on sap and nectar.
 Although koa bugs were once extremely common in Hawaii, their numbers are now greatly reduced.
 The only Hawaiian island they are still common on is Big Island.

-There are two species of albatross found in Hawaii; the largest is the black-footed albatross.
-Black-footed albatrosses have a massive wingspan of 7ft 2ins and are almost entirely black.
+There are two species of albatross found in Hawaii, with the largest being the black-footed albatross.
+Black-footed albatrosses have a massive wingspan of 7 feet 2 inches and are almost entirely black.
 As sea birds, they spend a lot of their time at sea, except when they raise chicks on their breeding islands.
 They feed in the open ocean and prey on fish, squid, and crustaceans.
 Incredibly, approximately 97.5% of the entire population of black-footed albatrosses live in and around the northwestern Hawaiian islands.
 The largest populations are on Midway Atoll and Laysan Island.

 Many whales and dolphins call the water around Hawaii their home, but undoubtedly one of the largest is the humpback whale.
 Humpback whales are typically 46 to 56 feet long and can weigh an immense 80,000 pounds.
 These massive whales are baleen whales.
 This means that they are filter feeders — using their huge baleen plates to catch food sucked into their mouths while the water is filtered back out.
 Incredibly, despite their size, humpback whales prey only on some of the smallest organisms in the ocean, such as krill and small fish.
 Humpback whales are found all around the world and are a highly migratory species, often migrating around 10,000 miles every year.
 They often frequent the Hawaiian waters.
 In fact, the Kohala Coast is considered to be one of the prime whale-watching spots to see them.